Updated 05/08/2025

 Claremont Square: 12 Grimmauld Place

-Claremont Square in Islington served as the exterior for 12 Grimmauld Place, the ancestral home of Sirius Black and the headquarters for the Order of the Phoenix.
+Tucked away in Islington, Claremont Square stood in for 12 Grimmauld Place, the ancestral home of Sirius Black and headquarters for the Order of the Phoenix.
+The street’s dark brick facades and quiet atmosphere made it an ideal stand-in for the hidden, magical property.

 Key Details: